-Entry Criteria: A minimum of a Second-Class Honours degree in a relevant discipline awarded by a UK university, or an equivalent higher education qualification..
-For students whose first language is not English there is a language requirement of IELTS 6.5 overall (reading 6.0, writing 6.0).
+Entry Criteria: A minimum of a Second-Class Honours degree in a relevant discipline awarded by a UK university, or an equivalent higher education qualification.

+For students whose first language is not English there is a language requirement of IELTS 6.0 overall (reading 5.5, writing 5.5).
+In addition to this, we also accept a wide range of International Qualifications.

-Fees and Funding: For tuition fee information, please go to the Student Finance pages at www.hope.ac.uk/postgraduate/feesandfunding
+Fees and Funding: For tuition fee information, please go to the Student Finance pages at www.hope.ac.uk/postgraduate/ feesandfunding